For my Translation traineeship

 What languages would I need to have to qualify for a translation traineeship?

-During the traineeship, you will translate into your main language from at least two other official EU languages.
+During the traineeship, you will translate into your target language from at least two other official EU languages.

 - the EU receives a large volume of translations and documents in French, English or German

 - French, English and German are the languages that EU staff members most frequently use in their work.

 Most documents sent to DG Translation in languages other than French, English and German come from the Member States.

 Some documents come from international organisations and national associations that write to the Commission in English.